 Raising professional performance levels of those in the digital media

-– setting up a training schedule relating to basic journalism, web writing, the production of multimedia products (sound, video, etc.), including hardware purchasing;
+– Setting up a training program on the basics of journalism, web writing, the production of multimedia products (sound, video, etc.), including hardware purchase;

-– setting up a technical training schedule relating to website design and to include software purchasing;
+– Setting up a technical training program relating to website design, including software purchase;

-– setting up a training schedule relating to the use of social media and participatory tools;
+– Setting up a training program relating to the use of social media and participatory tools;

 Promoting the sustainability of online media activities

-– development of a website that is in keeping with the editorial line and strengthening ergonomics;
+– Development of a website in keeping with the editorial line and strengthening its ergonomics;

-– redefining the editorial line for existing sites as a function of envisaged development; adding new functionalities: interactivity, multimedia spaces, etc.;
+– Redefining the editorial line for existing sites based on envisaged development; adding new functionalities: interactivity, multimedia spaces, etc.;

-– setting up a working organisation that is adapted to website requirements;
+– Setting up an organisation of tasks that is adapted to the website requirements;

-– experimenting with innovative tools on the website (applications, geolocation, fact checking, data visualisation, etc.);
+– Experimenting innovative tools on the website (applications, geolocation, fact checking, data visualisation, etc.);

-developing and diversifying equity and new funding methods.
+– Developing and diversifying income sources and new funding methods.

-– organising online press stakeholders into trade unions;
+– Organising online press stakeholders into trades unions;

-– organising labour committees to group together online press stakeholders and journalists’ trade unions to focus on issues concerning press accreditation, copyright, remuneration, and the status of news websites;
+– Organising working groups which bring together online press stakeholders and journalists’ trade unions to focus on issues concerning press accreditation, copyright, remuneration, and the status of news websites.